 Patterns Using Loop Stitch

-The boa pattern is no longer live, but I saw in one of the patterns notes that the original was worked from side to side on 135 stitches.
+If you want to explore this stitch more, check out the Loop Stitch Boa from Debbie Bliss and this Loop Stitch tea cozy from a 1937 knitting book.
+The boa pattern is no longer live, but we saw in one of the patterns notes that the original was worked from side to side on 135 stitches.
 You could also work it the short way across on 12 to 20 stitches, depending on the size of your yarn and the desired width of your scarf.
 Work the loops as often as you like for a really dense look or less loopy if you prefer.
 This would also be fun as a cowl.

 The Loop Stitch Collar by Sarah Hatton is found in the book, but the picture should give you an idea if you want to improvise a pattern (or get the book; it's a good one).